Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it refers to giving someone the freedom to act as they wish.
-The phrase originates from horse riding but is now figurative.
+The idiom originates from horse riding but is now figurative.

 Origin: